-On a case-by-case basis, FundLoans may shorten the seasoning period, at its discretion, when:
+On case-by-case basis, shorter seasoning may be allowed and not subject to the above requirements if:

 - Listing was required by court order (divorce decree, joint tenancy dissolution, etc.); or - Property proceeds are used to buy out the interests of co-beneficiaries (such as inherited property, dissolution of trust, etc.) and - LTV% is at least 10% below maximums.